MEF-BDA503/pj-yigithakan/index.md

 + [Here](files/power_generation1.html) is my analysis for HW2 about electricity generation.
 I will put more analysis when I have time.

-+ @Udacity/R Basics: I watched until "Explore many variables", but I couldn't go through the problem sets yet.
++ @Udacity: I finished "Data Analysis with R" course, but I couldn't go through the problem sets yet.

 + @Group Project: Our group is called "error".
 Haki, Sule, Ozge and I will work together in our group project.